Pritam4123/Credit-card-approval-prediction/README.md

     ***Note***: There is always a trade-off between precision and recall.
 Choosing the right metrics depends on the problem you are solving.

-    ***Conclusion***: Since the time I worked on this project (beginning 2022), we were in the longest bull market (excluding March 2020 flash crash) ever recorded; we will use recall as our metric.

  **Lessons learned and recommendation**